 Regarding the cancellation of the Marvel Netflix shows and Daredevil, it's my understanding that reports about the shows' viewership declining are false and that ratings had nothing to do with the decision (Netflix doesn't release ratings, so it's hard to know specifics).

-While we didn't really go into the particulars, it doesn't seem a coincidence that the five Marvel Netflix series were canceled prior to the Disney Plus streaming service being announced featuring all Marvel Studios shows.
+While we didn't really go into the particulars, it doesn't seem a coincidence that the five Marvel Netflix shows were canceled prior to the Disney Plus streaming service being announced featuring all Marvel Studios series.
 Worth a note is that Disney Plus features no Marvel TV shows except for a Joe Quesada (Marvel TV) series that has nothing to do with Marvel characters.
 Luke Cage actor Mike Colter even offers the cancellations came as no surprise.

 Agents of SHIELD, another Marvel TV project, is canceled after Season 7, which also has no real connection to the MCU, as the Avengers characters within the MCU have never been told about "Coulson Lives."